Skip to content

 timeout = "30m"

 • on_overlap = "terminate" plus retries.
-If a new firing terminates the running attempt, that attempt records end reason stopped — which blocks any further retries.
-The new run from the terminate policy is a fresh execution, not a retry.
+When a fresh firing terminates the running attempt, that attempt ends as stopped, which shuts the retry chain down.
+The run the terminate policy starts is a brand-new execution, not a retry.

 • Manual stop.
-Same story: stopping a run from the API/UI records stopped and ends the retry chain.
+Same deal — stop a run from the API or UI and it ends as stopped, which ends the retry chain.

-Tasks and services share the same backoff vocabulary — constant / linear / exponential — so one rule is easier to remember.
-Tasks add retry_attempts (services run forever); services add restart_delay (the supervisor owns the cadence).
+The two do share a backoff vocabulary — constant / linear / exponential — so there’s only one set of words to remember.
+The difference is in the surrounding knobs: tasks have retry_attempts (services run forever, so there’s nothing to count), and services have restart_delay (the supervisor sets the pace).

 FieldTasksServices